m-chandler/factorio-spot-pricing/readme.md

 **How can I change map settings, server settings etc.**

 You'll need to have remote access to the server (refer to Optional Features).
 You can make whatever changes you want to the configuration in `/opt/factorio/config`.
-Once done, restart the container using the following command: `sudo docker restart $(docker ps -q --filter name=ecs-factorio)`.
+Once done, restart the container using the following command: `sudo docker restart $(docker ps -q --filter ancestor=factoriotools/factorio)`.

 **I can no longer connect to my instance via SSH?**